THE VALUE OF A FIXED IP ADDRESS

 Often with blacklists they are temporary and depending on the existing reputation and how long the issue has been going on, it can clear in a day or two.
 However, that's not always the case and the small cost of a fixed IP address resolves the problem altogether.

-Websites that have a secure certificate (SSL/TLS), for secure shopping for example, already will have their own IP address as one is required for a secure certificate.
+Websites that have a secure certificate (SSL/TLS), for secure shopping for example, often will have their own IP address as one is required for a secure certificate.

 To see the other articles visit www.awe.net.au/articles